Getting Started

 Example Calibrations

-The example tutorial provides a clear calibration example that can be run locally.
+The example tutorial provides a clear calibration example that can be run locally using the WorkerBackend.

 Another example experiment can be found in the package repo under experiments/surface_fluxes_perfect_model.
 This experiment uses the SurfaceFluxes.jl package to generate a physical model that calculates the Monin Obukhov turbulent surface fluxes based on idealized atmospheric and surface conditions.
 Since this is a "perfect model" example, the same model is used to generate synthetic observations using its default parameters and a small amount of noise.
 These synthetic observations are considered to be the ground truth, which is used to assess the model ensembles' performance when parameters are drawn from the prior parameter distributions.

 It is a perfect-model calibration, using its own output as observational data.
-By default, it runs 20 ensemble members for 6 iterations.
-This example can be run on the most common backend, the WorkerBackend, with the following script:
+By default, it runs 20 ensemble members for 8 iterations.
+This example can be run on the most common backend, the JuliaBackend, with the following script:

 include(joinpath(pkgdir(ClimaCalibrate), "experiments", "surface_fluxes_perfect_model", "utils.jl"))